maphew/zadam-trilium-wiki/Note navigation.md

 This works identically to browser backwards / forwards, it's actually using built-in browser support for this.

-Of course this is basic and expected functionality, but it's worth mentioning that Trilium plays nicely here.

 [[gifs/back-and-forwards.gif]]

 ## Jump to note